prestonhansen/zinc/README.md

 ---------------USAGE---------------

-UPDATE 07/07/15: simply run zinc.py and magic will happen
+UPDATE 07/07/15: simply run zinc.py, a rat macro, and ChromaPoller.py in your chroma environment and magic will happen

 //As of now, the order is queue.py/server.py -> server.py/queue.py -> ChromaPoller.py -> run RAT.//